 They might also have difficulty focusing and recalling information.
-If your doctor notices these symptoms, they may want you to rate their severity on a scale of one to ten in terms.
+If your doctor notices these symptoms, they may want you to rate their severity on a scale of one to ten.

-Your doctor may also want to know if any relatives of yours have had similar problems because genetics plays a role in fibromyalgia.
+Your doctor may also want to know if your relatives have had similar problems because genetics plays a role in Fibromyalgia.

-When combined with what you've previously mentioned, this information will give your doctor a clearer picture of what's causing your problems.
-And it's critical to devise an effective therapy plan as a result of this.
+Combined with what you've previously mentioned, this information will give your doctor a clearer picture of what's causing your problems.
+And it's critical to devise an effective therapy plan due to this.